the-moisrex/webpp/webpp/README.md

 ```

-## Servers
-Even though it's not the best name for it, we do call them _servers_ because
-they don't know about the protocol that they're transferring (except TCP/UDP/...);
-but they know how to __communicate with the operating system__.

-Examples used in the [server](./server) directory:

-- __asio__: utilizing `boost::asio` or `asio` or `std::net` (when it comes)
-- __posix__: communicating directly with the *nix OSes to do the same thing.

 ## Protocols
 Protocols are usually a way of communication between the high level application layer,
 and the low level transmission layers.

 The protocols that interests us in this project know what will the other side
-understands so they can __convert the request and responses from and to their corresponding
+understands, so they can __convert the request and responses from and to their corresponding
 data structures known to the framework__.

-But those are not what we call protocols in this project.
+But those are not what we are calling "protocols" in this project.
 These are:

 - __CGI__: A _CGI_ client. (doesn't use _servers_)
 - __FastCGI__: A _FastCGI_ client. (uses _servers_)